A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector

-As a first attempt to proceed further in investigating the model we developed, the study the classical field equations of our model should be a start.
-In one hand, we have a covariant theory more connected with Pretko's model \cite{Pretko:2020cko}.
-A quartic model with no quadratic terms.
-On the other hand, we have an effective model with quadratic terms but carrying non-local interacting terms.
+In summary, we have a covariant theory more connected with Pretko's model \cite{Pretko:2020cko}.
+A quartic model with no quadratic terms for the fractons.
+On the other hand, we have an effective model with quadratic terms but carrying non-local interacting terms for the fracton field.
 In both situations, non-trivial analysis is required.
 In fact, still concerning Pretko's model, another point to be investigated is the non-relativistic limit of the model constructed in the present letter.
 For instance, applying the standard methods of \cite{Bergshoeff:2017btm,Hansen:2020pqs,Guerrieri:2020vhp}, one could relate the covariant actions introduced here with the non-covariant fracton theory proposed in \cite{Pretko:2020cko}.
 It would be also interesting to perform not only standard loop expansion computations \cite{Itzykson:1980rh} but also do it within finite temperature formalism \cite{Kapusta:1989tk}.
-Thence, a study of phase transitions between the phases we found could be explored.
+Thence, a study of phase transitions between the phases we inferred could be explored.
 It is worth mentioning that the same procedure here developed can be performed with first order variables, just like it was done in \cite{Sobreiro:2023fki}.
 In the refereed work, a fracton phase where ordinary electrodynamics is indistinguishable from fracton dynamics was found.
-Therefore, an analysis in the representation discussed in \cite{Sobreiro:2023fki}, can be of physical relevance.
+Therefore, an analysis in the representation discussed in \cite{Sobreiro:2023fki} can be of physical relevance.
 Another interesting possibility is to explore the model as a toy model for quark-gluon confinement.
-Such idea arises from the fact that the propagators obtained in our effective theory be quite similar to those studied in improved quantized Yang-Mills theories by taking into account Gribov copies and non-perturbative effects of QCD \cite{Gribov:1977wm,Sobreiro:2005ec,Dudal:2005na,Dudal:2008sp,Dudal:2011gd,Pereira:2013aza,Capri:2015ixa}.
-Curiously, the word ``fracton'' was first used in quark-gluon confinement theoretical scenario years ago in Khoplov's ideas connecting confinement to fractional charged particles \cite{Khlopov:1981wm,Khlopov:1999rs,Khlopov:2012lua}.
+Such an idea arises from the fact that the propagators obtained in our effective theory are quite similar to those studied in improved quantized Yang-Mills theories by taking into account Gribov copies and non-perturbative effects of QCD \cite{Gribov:1977wm,Sobreiro:2005ec,Dudal:2005na,Dudal:2008sp,Dudal:2011gd,Pereira:2013aza,Capri:2015ixa}.
+As a final comment, curiously, the word ``fracton'' was first used in a quark-gluon confinement theoretical scenario years ago in Khoplov's ideas connecting confinement to fractional charged particles \cite{Khlopov:1981wm,Khlopov:1999rs,Khlopov:2012lua}.